 - Gather all the ingredients.

-- In a stove top pot, add Monkfruit, Soy Sauce and distilled white vinegar.
+- In a stove top pot, add Monkfruit Erythritol Blend, Soy Sauce and distilled white vinegar.
 Bring to boil on high heat then remove from heat and let it cool down.

 - Once liquid is cooled, transfer sauce to a glass pickling jar.

 - Combine peeled garlic cloves and transfer to fridge.
-Let it pickle for at least 96 hours (4 days) before enjoying but we recommend waiting for 7-10 days for best flavors.
+Let it pickle for at least 96 hours (4 days) before enjoying but we recommend waiting for 14-21 days for best flavors.
 Pickles should hold in the fridge for at least 8-12 weeks, if not longer.
+Note - we recommend cutting the garlic cloves in halves to quicken the pickling process.

 *This page contains affiliate marketing links*15